rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 {{< / highlight >}}

 By using io.Reader interface we can wrap one implementation around another.
-This gives us idiomatic way of achieveing things such as:
+This gives us an idiomatic way of achieving things such as:

-- reading from compressed file
+- reading from the compressed file
-- reading from compressed network tcp stream
+- reading from compressed network TCP stream
-- reading from encrypted network connection
+- reading from an encrypted network connection

-Below is and example of reading from compressed file:
+Below is an example of reading from compressed file:
 {{< highlight go >}}
 import "compress/gzip"